NewSearch millions of jobs from your AI agent with MCP

 Where JobsPipe is the better fit

-- Self-serve, no sales call — sign up, get an API key in 30 seconds.
-Coresignal is sales-led with multi-week procurement.
+• Self-serve, no sales call - sign up, get an API key in 30 seconds.
+Coresignal now has self-serve API plans too, but bulk datasets are still a sales conversation.

 When to pick which